-The CSA implemented GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The CSA follows the provisions of GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This statement provides more clearly defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balance more transparent.
 The following classification describes the relative strength of the spending constraints placed on the purpose for which the resources can be used: